About Focus Sessions

 After 5-10 minutes, you'll see the End session option.
 Ended sessions count as Focus Sessions in your Focus Sessions report.

-This is a side by side view of the block page that is displayed in place of a distracting website, and the Assistant during a Focus Session.
+This is a side-by-side view of the block page that is displayed in place of a distracting website (website you scored as Personal Activity), and the Assistant during a Focus Session.

 During a Focus Session, the RescueTime icon in your taskbar turns into a progress meter that fills as the Focus Session counts down.
 You can hover over the RescueTime icon in your taskbar to see the Assistant.
 In the example below, Windows 10 is used to display the Assistant in the taskbar and system tray during a Focus Session, as well as the block page blocking a desktop app.